itisroach/social-media/README.md

 # RoachGram

-RoachGram is a social media platform where users can share their thoughts and post whatever they like and interact whit each other.
+RoachGram is a social media platform where users can share their thoughts and posts and whatever they like also can interact with each other.